dheepakg/dheepakg.github.io/Hands-On.md

     {% for post in site.categories[category_name] %}

-        {% if post.categories contains "Opinion" %}
+        {% if post.categories contains "Hands-On" %}

           <h3><a href="{{ post.url | relative_url }}">{{ post.title | escape }}</a></h3>